micropython/micropython/docs/library/pyb.RTC.rst

        value, which is an integer in the range [-511 : 512].
 With one argument it sets the RTC calibration.

-       The RTC Smooth Calibration mechanism addjusts the RTC clock rate by adding or subtracting the given number of ticks from the 32768 Hz clock over a 32 second period (corresponding to 2^20 clock ticks.)
+       The RTC Smooth Calibration mechanism adjusts the RTC clock rate by adding or subtracting the given number of ticks from the 32768 Hz clock over a 32 second period (corresponding to 2^20 clock ticks.)
        Each tick added will speed up the clock by 1 part in 2^20, or 0.954